 We aim to make our tasks informative and enjoyable – your personal safety is important to us and these guidelines are designed to ensure your task passes without incident.
 All our conservation leaders have received appropriate first aid training and a first aid kit is always available on site.

 NB.
-By logging into this site you agree to follow these guidelines which are designed for your safety and enjoyment.
+By logging into this site you agree to follow these guidelines.

 What should I wear?

 Trousers and long sleeved tops protect you from cuts and scratches and reduce access points for ticks.
 The ground is often uneven, muddy and there are many trip hazards, so footwear should have a good grip, be waterproof and offer your ankle some support.
 Knee pads are also a good idea.

 If we have a fire, be aware that falling ash and sparks burn holes in clothes, particularly fleece material.
 You may like to think about tying long hair back or wearing a hat to protect a receding hair line.

 You will be outdoors all the time, so wear your thermals, sun hat or waterproofs as appropriate to the weather conditions on the day.
 In addition, depending on the task, you may like to bring insect repellent or sunscreen with you.